mumuni1919/mumuni1919/README.md

 ### Hi there 👋

-I am an Engineer with extensive experience working on Data Analysis and have good skills in Machine Learning
+I am an Engineer with extensive experience working on Data Analysis projects and have good skills in Machine Learning
 <!--
 **mumuni1919/mumuni1919** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.